iSOLveIT/mkdocs-pdf-generate/docs/docs/options.md

 ### `build_txt` (experimental)

-Allows you to specify whether to build a TXT file that contains the Table of Contents of the Markdown file.
+Set to `true` if you want to build a TXT file that contains the Table of Contents of the Markdown file.
 Value is `true` or `false`.

 !!! note

-    The TXT file acts as the Table of Contents lookup table for a document.
+    The TXT file acts as the Table of Contents lookup table for a PDF document.

 !!! warning